Down payment on a house: How much should you pay?

 Most home sellers would usually rather work with home buyers who have made a 20% down payment since it shows the buyer’s finances are in order.
 This means that if you are the buyer, you will likely have less issue finding a lender and will therefore give you an edge over other home buyers.

-Here is a more in-depth look at the cons of making a 20% down payment:
+Now, let’s look at the drawbacks of making a 20% down payment:

-After you put down a larger sum of money, it can be difficult to get it back, if need be.
-Depending on your financial situation, you may want to put that extra money toward an emergency fund, if you feel you may need it for something important, and unforeseen, later.
+After you put down a larger sum of money, it can be difficult to get it back if necessary.
+Depending on your financial situation, you may want to put that extra money toward an emergency fund, or if you feel you may need to pay for some important and unforeseen expenses later.

-Saving for a 20% down payment can take a long time, in some cases decades.
-Saving for that long can be especially costly if you are paying for rent at the same time.
-You may be better off purchasing a property now with a lower down payment than you would be saving for a 20% down payment paying rent at the same time.
+Saving for a 20% down payment can take a long time, spanning decades in some cases.
+Trying to save for that many years can be especially costly if you are paying rent at the same time.
+You may be better off purchasing a property now with a lower down payment than you would be saving for a 20% down payment while also paying rent.

 For certain government-backed loans, you can make a 0% down payment.
-A 20% down payment, meanwhile, is fairly typical, and advised, if it makes financial sense for you.
-However, there are some conventional mortgages that require as little as 3% down payment.
+The average down payment is 20%, if it makes financial sense for you.
+However, there are some conventional loans or mortgages that require as little as 3% down payment.

 Here is a look at the lowest down payments you can make on a house, depending on the mortgage you want to apply for: